open/close all folders

 - Wild Dog has no reason to do this, he just feels like it.
 This becomes a trend for the series — Wild Dog is always a mercenary, and he's always the last guy you fight.

-- Subverted in Final Fantasy II: after the heroes kill The Emperor, his sidekick the Dark Knight tries to take his place, until The Emperor returns from hell, having made a pact with the devil to return to life as a demon.
-Nice Job Breaking It, Hero.
+- Subverted in Final Fantasy II: after the heroes kill the Emperor, the Dark Knight tries to take his place...but then the Emperor returns from hell to take back his throne.

 - Final Fantasy VII After President Shinra is killed by Sephiroth, his son, Rufus, the Vice President of Shinra Inc. assumes his position.
 However, this isn't an entirely straight example: though Rufus isn't a good guy, he's more a pragmatist than his father, and actually attempts to fight against Sephiroth, the real Big Bad.

 - Fawful, The Dragon of Big Bad Cackletta, was the fan favorite villain of Mario & Luigi: Superstar Saga, thanks to Nintendo's localization efforts.
-His popularity (and he wasn't seen dead) played in his transformation to a major Big Bad in the third game Bowser's Inside Story.
+His popularity (and the fact that he wasn't seen dead) played a major part in his transformation to a major Big Bad in the third game Bowser's Inside Story.

 - Call of Duty : Modern Warfare franchise.
 Vladmir Makarov was an underling of the Big Bad of Modern Warfare 1, Imran Zakhaev.
 He was the main villain in Modern Warfare 3.